1337-Tacos/TacoTek/README.md

            DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE TERMS AND CONDITIONS FOR COPYING, DISTRIBUTION AND MODIFICATION

- 0. You just DO WHAT THE FUCK YOU WANT TO.
+ 0. You just DO WHAT THE FUCK YOU WANT TO DO WITH IT.